Rmk2001/Task1/README.md

-# Task1
+# install ROS in linux
-for smart method training
+Task 1&2

 **Step to install ROS on linux**